Hepatitis A exposure warning at Oakland restaurant is second this week involving food service in central Maine

-State health officials have issued the second warning this week about possible public exposure to hepatitis A involving food service in central Maine, this time in connection with an Oakland restaurant.
+State health officials have issued the second warning this week about possible public exposure to hepatitis A involving food service in central Maine, this time in connection to an Oakland restaurant.

-The Maine Center for Disease Control and Prevention said in a news release late Wednesday it had identified a case of acute hepatitis in a worker who handled food while infectious at the Waterville Country Club’s Nineteen 16 Restaurant at 39 Country Club Road in Oakland.
-The possible public exposure occurred between April 26 and May 17, the CDC said, warning that anyone who purchased or ate food from the restaurant during that time period could be at risk for hepatitis A infection.
+The Maine Center for Disease Control & Prevention said in a news release late Wednesday it had identified a case of acute hepatitis in a worker who handled food at the Waterville Country Club’s Nineteen 16 Restaurant at 39 Country Club Road in Oakland.
+The possible exposure occurred between April 26 and May 17, the CDC said, warning that anyone who purchased or ate food from the restaurant during that time could be at risk for hepatitis A infection.

-Hepatitis A is a contagious liver disease that can spread through contaminated food or water.
+Hepatitis A is a contagious liver disease that can spread through contaminated food or water, or through close personal contact with an infectious person.

+He noted that the U.S. Centers for Disease Control & Prevention emphasizes that when hearing about hepatitis A, many people think about contaminated food and water.
+However, in the United States, hepatitis A is more commonly spread from person to person, such as through sex, by caring for someone who is ill or by using drugs with others.

+The hepatitis A vaccine is the best way to prevent HAV infection, according to the U.S. CDC: www.cdc.gov/hepatitis/outbreaks/HepAOutbreaks.htm.

 State health officials said people who are exposed to hepatitis A can avoid getting sick if they get a vaccine within 14 days of exposure.
-In the Oakland restaurant case, health officials recommended that people discard any leftover food they bought during the affected time period and to monitor for symptoms if they ate there.
-Symptoms include tiredness, low or no appetite, stomach pain, nausea and other signs.
+In the Oakland restaurant case, health officials recommended that people discard any leftover food they bought during the time period in question and to monitor for symptoms if they ate there.
+Symptoms include fatigue, low or no appetite, stomach pain, nausea and jaundice.

-“Hepatitis A can spread from person-to-person or through contaminated food or water, especially in food prepared by a person who is infected,” the CDC said in the release.
-“Symptoms begin to show 15–50 days after exposure to the virus.
+“Hepatitis A can spread from person-to-person or through contaminated food or water, especially in food prepared by a person who is infected,” the Maine CDC said in its release.
+“Symptoms begin to show 15 to 50 days after exposure to the virus.
 An infected person can spread the virus to others about two weeks before symptoms begin and lasting until one week after symptoms begin.”

+In the Skowhegan case, the CDC said in a separate news release earlier this week that the deli worker at the Walmart store at 60 Fairgrounds Market Place worked day shifts from the period of May 7 to 21, and warned that customers who purchased or ate food from the deli during that time could be at risk for infection.

+“This applies only to food prepared in the deli during these dates and times,” the release said.
+“No other food or items were potentially contaminated.”

 Send questions/comments to the editors.